yakir12/Associations.jl/README.md

 ```
 Each row describes a metadatum.
 The first field (fields are separated by a comma) describes the name of that specific metadatum.
 The fields following that are the possible values said metadatum can have.
 For instance, in the example above, `Condition` can take only two values: `Transfered` or `Covered`.
 In case the metadatum can not be limited to a finite number of discrete values and can only be described in free-text, leave the following fields empty (as in the case of the `Specimen ID` and `Comments` in the example above).

 You can have as many or as few metadata as you like, keeping only the metadata and POIs that are relevant to your specific setups.
-This flexibility allows the user to keep different `poi.csv` and `run.csv` metadata files in each of their video-folders.
+This flexibility allows the user to keep different `poi.csv` and `run.csv` metadata files in each of their videos folders.

 Note that apart from the requirement that a `metadata` folder contain the two `poi.csv` and `run.csv` files, **the values (i.e. fields) in these files must be delimited by a comma** (as shown in the example above).
 You can produce these two files using your favourite word editor (or excel), but make sure the file extension is `csv` and that the delimiter is a comma.

 An example of this file hierarchy, the metadata folder, and the two `csv` files is available [here](test/videofolder).

 ### Instructions
-Once you've prepared the `metadata` folder and the two `csv` files, start the program.
-After launching the program, in the initial window, navigate and choose the folder that contains all the videos that you want to log (choose the folder itself, not a file inside the folder).
+Once you've created the `metadata` folder and the two `csv` files in your videos folder (i.e. the folder that contains all the videos that you want to log), start the program (by double-clicking on the `BeetleLog.jl` file in your home directory).
+After launching the program, in the initial window, navigate and choose the videos folder (choose the folder itself, not a file inside the folder).
 A new window will appear, where you can add new POIs and Runs.
-In the POI section the user can choose a specific POI to log, a video file and time stamp where the POI starts, a video file and time stamp where the POI ends, and a comment (choosing a video file starts running it automatically, pressing `Add` adds the specific POI to the registry).
+In the POI section the user can choose a specific POI to log: a video file and time stamp where the POI starts, a video file and time stamp where the POI ends, and an optional comment (choosing a video file starts running it automatically, pressing `Add` adds the specific POI to the registry).
 In the Run section the user can edit a run by setting the correct metadata and pressing `Add`.
-After adding some POIs and Runs, the window will be populated with rows of runs and columns of POIs.
+After adding some POIs and Runs, the Associations section will be populated with rows of runs and columns of POIs.
 Use the checkboxes to indicate the associations between the Runs and POIs.

 When done, press `Done`.
-While the program attempts to automatically extract the original filming date and time the video file was taped, it is *imperrative* that you make sure these are indeed correct.
+While the program attempts to automatically extract the original filming dates and times of the video files, it is *imperrative* that you make sure these are indeed correct.
 You will be presented with another window containing all the videos you logged and their dates and times.
 Adjust these accordingly (pressing the video filename starts playing the video).
 When finished press `Done`.

-You will now find a new folder, `log`, in the video folder with 4 files in it:
+You will now find a new folder, `log`, in the videos folder with 4 files in it:
-1. `files.csv`: all the file names, dates and times of when the file was recorded, and video duration in seconds (rounded up).
+1. `files.csv`: all the video file names, dates and times of when the video was recorded.
-2. `pois.csv`: all the POI names, the video file where this POI started, the start time (in seconds), the video file where this POI ended, the stop time (in seconds), and comments.
+2. `pois.csv`: all the POI names, the video file where this POI started, the start time (in seconds), the video file where this POI ended, the stop time (in seconds), and eventual comments.
 3. `runs.csv`: All the metadata and their values in the logged runs.
 The last field is the number of replicates for each of the runs (calculated automatically).
-4. `associations.csv`: A two column table where the first column is the POI number and the second column is the Run number (both relative to the row numbers in the `pois.csv` and `runs.csv` files).
+4. `associations.csv`: A two column table where the first column is the POI number and the second column is the Run number (both relative to the row numbers in the `pois.csv` and `runs.csv` files, excluding the header row of course).

+That's it!
+These 4 files contain *all* the necessary information for later processing of your videos.
+If the objects in your videos can be tracked automatically then no further manual involvement is necessary.
+If the nature of the videos and objects in them prohibits automatic tracking, manual tracking of the objects can now be conveniently semi-automated.